 - Optimize their marketing performance for the future

 A marketing mix is a significant tool for designing the right marketing strategy and its implementation through effective tactics.
-The evaluation of marketing mix 4ps roles plays a vital part in your overall marketing approach.
+Evaluation of the roles of the four marketing mix Ps plays a vital part in your overall marketing approach.
 Marketing mix strategy helps communicate the essential benefits and features of a company’s offerings to the end-users.
-Each of the marketing mix elements have their own variables, and when implemented strategically, they give rise to a robust marketing mix strategy, which plays an indispensable role in brand development and building better social media marketing strategies.
+Each of the marketing mix elements has its own variables, and when implemented strategically, they give rise to a robust marketing mix strategy, which plays an indispensable role in brand development and building better social media marketing strategies.

 The marketing mix strategy deals with the process in which a business uses price, product, place, and promotion to market and sell their products.
 Lets’ explore the 7 elements of a marketing mix strategy and benefits of marketing mix strategy:

-Product: The product should satisfy the consumers’ expectation.
+- Product: The product should satisfy the consumers’ expectations.
 Thus, you must ensure to have the right type of product that is in demand for your market.

-Price: Pricing your products can be tricky because you need to calculate the value of what you offer along with what it costs you in materials, time and overhead to produce it.
-It is also a very important element of a marketing strategies plan as it determines your firm’s profit and survival.
+- Price: Pricing your products can be tricky because you need to calculate the value of what you offer along with what it costs you in materials, time, and overhead to produce it.
+It is also a very important element of a marketing strategy plan as it determines your firm’s profit and survival.
 Adjusting the price of the product has a big impact on the entire marketing mix strategy as well as greatly affects the sales and demand of the product.

-Physical evidence: In a marketing mix strategy, the physical evidence pertains how business and its products are perceived in the marketplace.
+- Physical Evidence: In a marketing mix strategy, the physical evidence pertains to how business and its products are perceived in the marketplace.